Directors

 Real Estate

 In November 2000, Lilly Wachowski purchased a newly-built home in Venice, California, for $1.21 million.
 The property comprises 3,265 square feet, four bedrooms, and four bathrooms.
 Wachowski listed the house for sale in March 2010 with an asking price of $2.5 million.
-After a price reduction at the end of the year, it sold for $1.85 million in April 2011.
+After a year-end price reduction, it sold for $1.85 million in April 2011.

 Summary